Breakfast at Buchan for the 14th fly in

-Nearby, a score of volunteers will be busily preparing for the 14th Annual Buchan Airport Fly-in Breakfast.

-This year, the 14th annual fly-in is set for 9 a.m. to noon Saturday, March 7, at Buchan Airport on the north end of Old Englewood Road.
+This year, the 14th annual fly-in is 9 a.m. to noon Saturday March 7 at Buchan Airport on the north end of Old Englewood Road.
 Admission is free.

 There is free parking with donations accepted.
 Last season’s caterer, The French Artisan, will return providing a choice of two quiche dishes prepared and served by the owners.